 Safety Tips:

 - Do not leave hot oil unattended.
-Do not step away from the hot oil at any point in the cooking process.
-The hot oil can catch fire if left unattended for too long.
-If the oil starts smoking and smells burnt, that’s a warning sign that the oil is getting too hot.
-Turn off the heat and wait for the temperature to lower.
+Do not step away from the oil!
+Hot oil can easily catch fire, especially if left unattended.
+If the oil starts to smoke or smells burnt, that’s a warning sign.
+Turn off the heat immediately.

 - Keep a lid nearby.
-In the rare event that the oil catches fire, suffocate the flames by covering with a lid.
+If the oil catches fire, suffocate the flames by covering with a lid.
 The lack of oxygen will snuff out the flames.
 Make sure it’s a metal or cast iron lid, as glass will shatter.

 - Keep a fire extinguisher nearby.
 For the ultimate in home cooking safety, purchase a small fire extinguisher and keep it nearby.
-I’ve never used mine but it does provide reassurance, as I can easily access it in case of an emergency.
+I’ve never used mine but it does provide reassurance in case of an emergency.

 - Do not move the pot.
 Although it may seem logical to move a burning, smoking pot to a safer location (for example, outside), it’s extremely dangerous.
 The hot oil can spill and cause severe burns to your arms, as well as splash onto the walls and floors of your home.